ludmilarbt/rest-api/README.md

 **Run instructions:**
 - `npm start`
 - `npm run debug`
--  Postman can be used to run requests for the ATM service, seeAtm.postman_collection.json, exported from Postman, it contains all needed requests to test service functionality.
+-  Postman can be used to run requests for the ATM service, see Atm.postman_collection.json, exported from Postman, it contains all needed requests to test service functionality.
 	[See Postman export:] (https://github.com/ludmilarbt/rest-api/blob/main/Atm.postman_collection.json)